-It is my pleasure to present the April 2014 edition of the Faculty Newsletter.
+It is my pleasure to present the September 2014 edition of the Faculty Newsletter.
 The newsletter reports on publications and such extramural accomplishments as papers presented at scholarly conferences, lectures given at other colleges, off-campus performances and exhibitions, election to office in a professional organization, and receipt of external grants.
-This edition reports on activities since September 2013.
+This edition reports on activities since March 2014.
 Thanks to all of you who submitted information.

 Thomas Mitzel, Dean of the Faculty

 Dean of Faculty’s Office September 2014 Faculty Newsletter

 Barbara Benedict.
 “Review of Women, Work, and Clothes in the Eighteenth-Century Novel, by Chloe Wigston Smith.”
 Journal of British Studies 53, no. 3 (July 2014): 784-785.

 Daniel G. Blackburn.
 “Evolution of Vertebrate Viviparity and Specializations for Fetal Nutrition: A Quantitative and Qualitative Analysis.”
 Journal of Morphology (2014). doi: 10.1002/jmor.20272

 Elise Bouhet.
 Contributed to Chapter 3, “Around the Stade de France/Autour du Stade de France,” and Chapter 12, “Banlieues Impressions/Impressions de banlieue.”
 In Voix et images de la banlieue (Voices and Images from the Banlieue), edited by Juliet Carpenter and Christina Horvarth, 34-36 and 108-112.
 Oxford: Banlieue Network, 2014.

 Paul Schrader, author.
 R0bert Brink, ed.
 “The Close-up.”
 Film Comment 50, no. 5 (Sep-Oct 2014): 58-61.